hassiexx/discord-hackweek-2019/README.md

  - ``DISCORD_HACK_WEEK_2019_MONGODB`` - This is your MongoDB URI in the form ``mongodb://[username:password@]host1[:port1][,...hostN[:portN]]][/[database][?options]]``, see <https://docs.mongodb.com/manual/reference/connection-string/>.
 If you are Discord staff testing the bot, feel free to DM me to get access to my hosted MongoDB cloud instance.

 ## Install Go
- - Ensure you have Go installed, this was built with 1.12.4.
+ - Ensure you have Go installed, minimum 1.11 to support Go modules.

 ## Run the bot
  - Clone the repo; as this uses Go modules, it does not need to be placed in the Go path.